 Our seasoned staff helps independent producers navigate the public television system by providing valuable guidance, constructive feedback, and editorial oversight, when necessary.

-Producers wishing to submit programming for consideration should send a DVD screener (no delivery via web or ftp, please), along with the following:
+Producers wishing to submit programming for consideration should follow the instructions below (no DVDs or tapes, please).

 If your project is at the treatment stage, you may submit it for consideration for a letter of interest by providing a proposal that includes all of the information above.
-A DVD screener of the project in progress or past work must also be submitted.
+A permanent url/link of the project in progress or past work must also be submitted.

 Public TV stations wishing to submit their local productions for national distribution consideration should visit the Presenting Station Tools section.